apurva-modi/tiny-url-dev/README.md

     NOTE: To combat the `CORS` restriction, a new middleware is configured to allow CORS request from certain whitelisted domain addresses.
 It is to be noted that while changing the client domain, the whitelist also needs to be updated.
 CORS was not completly disabled as it is not recommended to lose the security provided against CORS attacks.

 - Database
-    - Used `PostgreSql` (I personally like postgreSql and is one of the popular DB so I used it.)
+    - Used `PostgreSql` (the most advanced open source database and is available for almost every operating system with the latest stable release)
         - DB_CONNECTION=pgsql
         - DB_HOST=127.0.0.1
         - DB_PORT=5432